massifrg/pandoc-include-doc/README.md

     "id": "root",
     "sha1": "64b297779956f64503df8dccca191f76403462f0",
     "src": "master.html"
 ```

 The `children` field is an array of objects with the same `format`, `id`, `sha1` and `src` fields.

-If the main document's direct children include other documents as well, they'll have a `children` field,
-otherwise they won't have it.
+If the main document's direct children include other documents as well, they'll have a `children` field, otherwise they won't have it.

-### `inclusion-tree.lua` as a filter

-As a filter, it will output only the `Div` elements intended for inclusion, that correspond to
-the children of the root object you obtain when you use it as a writer.

-In other words, you won't have the `format`, `id`, `sha1` and `src` of the main document.

 ## Version

-The current version is 0.4.1 (2023, July 4th).
+The current version is 0.4.2 (2024, April 2nd).

 ## Aknowledgements